1st for Women travel insurance

-Offered through Allianz Global Assistance, 1st Woman Travel Insurance offers peace of mind to women travellers and their companions during travel, thanks to the wide range of policies that can be customised to suit your travel needs.
+Offered through Auto &General Insurance, 1st Woman Travel Insurance offers peace of mind to women travellers and their companions during travel, thanks to the wide range of policies that can be customised to suit your travel needs.
 This review will explore the different cover options available from 1st for Women and other benefits of taking out cover with this provider.

 Who is 1st Women Travel Insurance?